ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 In order to match detections across databases, you will need to establish `DBLink` connections to other OTN Nodes.
 This information can be stored in your `.kdbx` file, and will give you limited access to information required to match detections and create detection extracts.

 Run this cell.
 This section will have an editable form.
 If it is a new file, all fields will be blank, and you can choose `Add Connection`.
-If it is an existing file, the previously-entered information will display, for each DBLink Connection you've specified.
+If it is an existing file, the previously-entered information will display for each DBLink Connection you've specified.
 You may now edit the information, pressing the update or save button when you are finished to save your results.

 Please contact OTN if you need any of the following information: